circularfashion/cf-circularity-id-standard/readme.md

 __[all versions](https://github.com/circularfashion/cf-circularity-id-standard/tree/master/schema)__

-For contributing to or developing the open data standard or the associated tooling, please see [developing circularity.ID](develop.md)
+For information on how to integrate the open data standard into your tech tools, or for contributing see [developing circularity.ID](develop.md)